 Re-enable this timer after it has been disabled.
 (See Timer.disable()95.)
 When the Timer is already enabled, this method does nothing.
-When the Timer is not-active, this method does nothing.
+When the Timer is notactive, this method does nothing.

-'''

-public

 void enable()

-throws IllegalStateException

-'''
+IllegalStateException when this Timer has been destroyed. '''